-What is the eRiskology™ Information Security Program structure
+What is the eRiskology™ information security program structure

 eRiskology™ is the way to instil an information security awareness culture in your business.
-The key to making you staff mindful of the multitude and severity of security threats to your business’s information assests is to “get in their heads”. eRiskology™ does just that through the application of these 4 combined pathways:
+The key to making your staff mindful of the multitude and severity of security threats to your business’s information assests is to “get in their heads”. eRiskology™ does just that through the application of these 4 combined pathways:

-Empower them by providing focussed, interactive, multi-media computer based training (CBT) on critically fundamental information security topics such as: “What is it?”, “Why does it matter?”, “What does good security look like?”, “How does hacking work?” and “What should I do now?”
+EMPOWER them by providing focussed, interactive, multi-media computer based training (CBT) on critically fundamental information security topics such as: “What is it?”, “Why does it matter?”, “What does good security look like?”, “How does hacking work?” and “What should I do now?”
 Light, interesting, jargon-free course is 45 minutes followed by a test to confirm their understanding empowers them to act.
 Knowledge is the power and interest pulls the switch.
-Specific CBT modules are designed and available for your businesses compliance to ISO 27001, DPA 2018 or PCI DSS security awareness best practice
+Specific CBT modules are designed and available for your businesses compliance to ISO 27001, DPA 2018 or PCI DSS security awareness best practice.

-Engage them through a consistent flow of current, relevant and fascinating information they can use in both their personal and professional lives through: short videos, podcasts, webinars, infographics, tips, best practices, FAQs, chat forums, monthly bulletins and daily alerts.
+ENGAGE them through a consistent flow of current, relevant and fascinating information they can use in both their personal and professional lives through: short videos, podcasts, webinars, infographics, tips, best practices, FAQs, chat forums, monthly bulletins and daily alerts.
 Feeding staff a steady diet of current examples, trends, threats and best practice will nourish and strengthen the messages they received in workshops and online training and increase the chances they will change their behaviour.
 Repetition is the mother of learning and the father of action, which makes it the DNA of change.

-Measure them by collecting key performance indicators (KPIs) at each of the previous stages through surveys, tests and quizzes and then conducting a series of social engineering tests annually designed to confirm if they assimilated the information, increased their awareness and changed their behaviour.
+MEASURE them by collecting key performance indicators (KPIs) at each of the previous stages through surveys, tests and quizzes and then conducting a series of social engineering tests annually designed to confirm if they assimilated the information, increased their awareness and changed their behaviour.
 KPIs recorded in the first year can then be used as the benchmark of the level of security awareness achieved in the business and compared against behavioural changes recorded yearly thereafter.
 If you can’t measure it, you can’t improve it.